 Valerie Cury (Treasurer) is publisher and editor of a local newspaper in Loudoun County, the Blue Ridge Leader.
 She is a long time chapter leader, for Purcellville, Virginia.
 She is a graduate of the University of Southern California, with a major in French, and a retired fashion photographer.
 She is the mother of two sons raised with WAPF dietary principles.

 Pam Shoenfeld, RD, (Government Relations) is a dietitian on a mission – to ensure all have an equal opportunity to be well-nourished, especially the most vulnerable populations.
 She credits Sally Fallon Morell, Mary Enig, and Chris Masterjohn for inspiring her to earn her registered dietitian (RD) credential at the age of fifty.
 Responding to the USDA 2010 Dietary Guidelines, she co-founded the Healthy Nation Coalition, dedicated to making the focus of the Dietary Guidelines ensuring adequate essential nutrition.
-Formerly a chapter leader and an advocate for legal raw milk sales, she is an honorary board member of the Weston A. Price Foundation.
+She is a former chapter leader and an advocate for legal raw milk sales.
 Pam wrote commentary to the USDA on the Dietary Guidelines Advisory Committee Report and the Child and Adult Care Food Program for WAPF, and spoke at their press conference announcing the release of the WAPF Dietary Guidelines.
 Her practice, Women and Family Nutrition, focuses on women’s reproductive nutrition using the power of traditional diets.
 Pam is grateful to the late Mary Enig for her research on trans fats, which Pam learned about while an undergrad at the University of Maryland; she always fed her family butter, despite being taught that margarine is healthier!
 Pam is married to Adam; their children are Jessica, Laura, and Alex, and she has one grandchild, Benjamin.

 Sarah Pope, MGA received her Bachelor of Arts in Economics from Furman University where she was valedictorian of her class, graduating summa cum laude and Phi Beta Kappa.
 Sarah also holds a Master of Government Administration with a major in Public Financial Management from the University of Pennsylvania.
 While in graduate school, Sarah interned with the City Controller of Philadelphia as well as Latimer & Buck, a real estate consultancy.